Texas Chapter 2021 Annual Meeting

 Lubbock, TX 79404

 Get ready for the Texas Chapter 2021 Annual Meeting!
-The event will take place on October 8, 2021 from 7:55 AM-4:30 PM CT.
 This will be a hybrid event, with the option to either attend in-person or online via Zoom.
+The event will take place on October 8, 2021, starting at 7:15 AM CT for in-person attendees, or 7:55 AM for zoom attendees, ending at 4:30 PM CT.
 The meeting will discuss current happenings and news within the Texas Chapter, as well as feature some exciting and informative sessions with experts!

 Plus, earn up to 8 CPE Credit Hours by attending!

-The Zoom portion of the meeting is free, and open to ALL NSAC Members!
+The Zoom portion of the meeting is free for ALL NSAC members.

 7:30 A.M.
 Breakfast, Registration, and Welcome: RUSS DUBOSE, President, Texas Chapter, NSAC